Home > Analyses > Financial Services > The Goldman Sachs Group, Inc.

 Business Model & Company Overview

-The Goldman Sachs Group, Inc., founded in 1869 and headquartered in New York City, stands as a dominant player in the financial capital markets sector.
-Its core mission revolves around delivering a cohesive ecosystem of financial services spanning investment banking, global markets, asset management, and consumer & wealth management.
-This integrated approach supports a diverse range of clients, including corporations, governments, and individuals worldwide.
+The Goldman Sachs Group, Inc., founded in 1869 and headquartered in New York City, stands as a dominant player in financial capital markets.
+Its business weaves together investment banking, global markets, asset management, and consumer wealth management into a seamless financial services ecosystem.
+This integration fuels strategic advisory, underwriting, trading, and personalized wealth solutions for corporations, governments, and individuals worldwide.

 Financial Performance & Fundamental Metrics

-In this section, I analyze The Goldman Sachs Group, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health.
+I analyze The Goldman Sachs Group, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.

 Income Statement

-The table below presents The Goldman Sachs Group, Inc.’s key income statement figures for the fiscal years 2021 through 2025, reported in USD.
+The table below summarizes The Goldman Sachs Group, Inc.’s key income statement metrics for fiscal years 2021 through 2025, reflecting revenue, expenses, profitability, and earnings per share.

 income statement